milosmerdovic/Mobile-Phone-Online-Store/README.md

 ## General info

 * This is a demo project for practicing Spring + Thymeleaf.
-The idea was to build some basic shopping cart web app.
+The idea was to build some basic web app.
 Users can shop for products.
 Each user has his own shopping cart (session functionality).
 Checkout is transactional, users are anonymous.

 ## Technologies